Convergence and efficiency proof of quantum imaginary time evolution for bounded order systems: Results

 We assume a bounded order system, that is, the Hamiltonian is a sum $H=\sum_i a_i S_i$ where each $S_i$ is a bounded tensor product of Pauli-operators and the $a_i$ scale at most polynomially with the number of qubits.
 This means that there exists a constant $B$ such that all $S_i$ are tensor products of at most $B$ many non-identity Paulis.
-Hence, there are at most ${Q\choose B}$ many $S_i$ in $H$.
-The time evolution $e^{-tH}$ is then trotterised~\cite{trotter} as $\prod_{\tau=1}^{t/\delta}\prod_i e^{-\delta a_iS_i}$ using small time-steps $\delta$, i.e., there are $O(Q^B\cdot t/\delta)$ many individual factors.
-The main complexity question therefore becomes whether or not gates acting as the $e^{-\delta a_iS_i}$ can be found efficiently.
+Hence, there are at most $3^B{Q\choose B}$ many $S_i$ in $H$.